BedrockStreaming/tech.bedrockstreaming.com/_posts/2015-03-30-superagent-mock.md

 # Interface

 Our technical choices for the SPA has been guided by a deep thinking about isomorphic applications.
 This approach, React, Flux and all the environment around, was at the time, totally unknown.
+Upstream work was to build foundations of the site architecture, demonstrate the feasibility of the project and document all .

-The schedule allowed the backend team to describe the output of the API.
+This schedule allowed the backend team to describe the output of the API.
 With those informations, we wrote fixture files.
 The idea was to have data on a nonexistent webservice.

 # Superagent and superagent-mock